 #1 Singapore Airlines new A380 suite, Sydney to Singapore (80,000 KrisFlyer miles plus taxes)

 This wasn't my first taste of the new Singapore Airlines A380 first class suite (I was lucky enough to try out this product in December 2017, a few weeks after it launched).

-As a bonus, a relatively empty first class section provided us with the opportunity to try out the much vaunted double bed!
-With a space to stretch out in that rivalled the size of a small hotel room, attentive service and Krug and Dom Perignon on free-flow, the new Singapore Airlines A380 suite tops my redemption list for 2018.
+As a bonus, a relatively empty first-class section provided us with the opportunity to try out the much-vaunted double bed!
+With space to stretch out in rivalling the size of a small hotel room, attentive service and Krug and Dom Perignon on free-flow, the new Singapore Airlines A380 suite tops my redemption list for 2018.

 Other amazing points and miles redemptions I experienced in 2018